Sinking of the SS Stephen Hopkins

 SS Stephen Hopkins was a United States Merchant Marine Liberty ship that served in World War II.
 She was the only US merchant vessel to sink a German surface combatant during the war.

-She was built at the Permanente Metals Corporation (Kaiser) shipyards in Richmond, California.
+Steamship Stephen Hopkins was built at the Permanente Metals Corporation (Kaiser) shipyards in Richmond, California.
 Her namesake was Stephen Hopkins, a Founding Father and signer of the Declaration of Independence from Rhode Island.
 She was operated by Luckenbach Steamship Company under charter with the Maritime Commission and War Shipping Administration.